The climate in climate economics: Introduction

-In this paper, we close this gap by developing a comprehensive and transparent suite of tests that aims to answer the following key questions: i) When is a particular climate emulator used in economics fit-for-purpose?, and ii) Which calibration strategy should one, in general, apply so that the used climate emulator is in line with state-of-the-art climate science?
-To do so, we highlight four pivotal test cases (ranging from highly idealized to what are considered realistic emissions scenarios) from the climate sciences that any emulator should pass.
-Furthermore, we showcase our proposed strategy in an example from the seminal DICE model family: we re-calibrate one specific version -- DICE-2016~\citep{Nordhaus2018} -- according to our battery of tests, to match the output of climate science models, thereby obtaining CDICE, short for \lq\lq \textbf{C}alibrated \textbf{DICE}\rq\rq.
+We close this gap by developing a comprehensive and transparent suite of tests that aims to answer the following key questions: i) When is a particular CE used in economics fit for purpose?, and ii) Which calibration strategy should one, in general, apply so that the CE is in line with state-of-the-art climate science?
+We advocate the use of four test cases that are standard in climate science, notably in the context of CMIP~\citep{eyring-et-al:16, keller-et-al:18}.
+Two of the said tests will be used for the calibration of the CE, whereas another two tests are used for evaluating the CE.
+For CEs as used by economists, these four tests can be regarded as comprehensive.
+However, the said test cases are typically not employed by economists to evaluate their emulators.
+We showcase our proposed strategy, including economic effects at an example from the seminal DICE model family: we re-calibrate one specific version -- DICE-2016~\citep{Nordhaus2018}\footnote{Below, we use the abbreviation DICE-2016 and DICE interchangeably.} -- according to our battery of tests to match the output of climate science models, thereby obtaining CDICE, short for \lq\lq \textbf{C}alibrated \textbf{DICE}\rq\rq.
+In addition, we illustrate the economic importance of a proper calibration of the CE.